Collision-energy Dependence of Deuteron Cumulants and Proton-deuteron Correlations in Au+Au collisions at RHIC: Results and discussion

-The results from the Thermal-FIST~\cite{Vovchenko:2019pjl} model for the most central 0-5\% collisions are also shown in Fig.~\ref{cumuratio_plot}.
-This model assumes an ideal gas of hadrons and resonances in thermodynamic equilibrium.
-Model calculations are presented for both grand canonical and canonical ensembles and the experimental acceptances have been taken into account.
-The freeze-out parameters which are input to the model are taken from the thermal model fits of hadronic yields and spectra measured in the STAR experiment~\cite{STAR:2017sal}.
-Results for the cumulant ratios from the GCE framework of the Thermal-FIST model are close to unity across all collision energies.
-At higher collision energies, the cumulant ratios in most central 0-5\% show reasonable agreement with both GCE and CE thermal model expectations.
-However, GCE seems to fail to describe the ratios for $\snn \leq $ 20~GeV.
+The GCE model seems to fail to describe the ratios for $\snn \leq $ 20~GeV.
 The CE thermal model which incorporates baryon number conservation, predicts the suppression of cumulant ratios as observed in the data.
+Note that in the CE model, only the canonical effect due to the conservation of baryon number is considered for light nuclei fluctuations.
 The canonical ensemble in the Thermal-FIST model uses an additional volume parameter called the canonical correlation volume, $V_{c}$, over which the exact conservation of the baryon number is implemented.
 The shaded band represents the results for $V_{c}$ in the range of 2 to 4 times the $dV/dy$, where $dV/dy$ is the chemical freeze-out volume per unit rapidity that is obtained from the thermal model fit of hadronic yields~\cite{STAR:2017sal}.
 The model parameter $V_{c}$ is also varied at each collision energy for a reasonable agreement with the measured values of $\kappa\sigma^{2}$, $S\sigma$, $\sigma^{2}/M$, and the Pearson coefficient.
 The line shows the results corresponding to minimum $\chi^{2}$ fits by scanning the $V_{c}$ parameter in the model. $V_{c}$ values are found to vary from $2dV/dy$ at the lowest energy to $4dV/dy$ at the highest RHIC collision energy.
 A slightly higher range of $V_{c}$ is obtained at LHC energies for measurements from the ALICE collaboration~\cite{Vovchenko:2019kes, Vovchenko:2020kwg}.
 The higher value of canonical correlation volume implies that the part of the system under measurement is approaching the grand-canonical limit~\cite{Vovchenko:2019kes}.
 This also highlights the importance of the canonical ensemble thermal model at lower collision energies.